nicholaswunz/uv-meta-analysis/README.md

 This repository contains code and data needed to reproduce the article:

-**Downie A. T., Wu N. C., Cramp R. L., & Franklin C. E.** (In submission) b-lethal consequences of ultraviolet radiation exposure on vertebrates: synthesis through meta-analysis.
+**Downie A. T., Wu N. C., Cramp R. L., & Franklin C. E.** (In submission) Sub-lethal consequences of ultraviolet radiation exposure on vertebrates: synthesis through meta-analysis.

 **Raw data**
 - Vertebrate_UV_MetaAnalysis_FINAL.csv - Raw data used for the analysis.